 - 1. On the Windows Desktop, click Start.

 - 2. Click All Programs.

 - 3. Click Accessories.

 - 4. Click Run to display the Run window.

 - 5. Type cmd and click OK to open a command prompt window.

-- 6. Type ipconfig and press ENTER to display the IP Configuration.
+- 6. Type ipconfig and press Enter to display the IP Configuration.

-If an Auto-configuration IP address is displayed, that indicates possible broadband network problems or an improper connection between your computer and the SBG941.
-The Auto-configuration IP address, ranging from 169.254.0.0 to 169.254.255.255, is reserved for Automatic Private IP Addressing (APIPA).
+If an Autoconfiguration IP address is displayed, it indicates possible broadband network problems or an improper connection between your computer and the SBG901.
+The Autoconfiguration IP address, ranging from 169.254.0.0 to 169.254.255.255, is reserved for Automatic Private IP Addressing (APIPA).

-Renewing Your IP Address in Windows XP or Windows Vista
+Renewing Your IP Address

+To renew your IP address in Windows XP or Windows Vista:

-- 1. Open a command prompt window. - A. From the Windows Taskbar, click Start to open the Start menu. - B. Select Run to open the Run window. - C. Type cmd in the Open entry box and click OK. - 2.
+- 1. Open a command prompt window. - A. From the Windows Taskbar, click Start to open the Start menu. - B. Click Run to open the Run dialog. - C. Type cmd in the Open entry box and click OK. - 2.
 Type ipconfig /renew and press ENTER.
 A valid IP address should appear indicating that Internet access is available. - 3.
-Type exit and press ENTER to close the command prompt window. - If, after performing this procedure, your computer cannot access the Internet, call your cable provider for help.
+Type exit and press ENTER to close the command prompt window.

+If after performing this procedure your computer cannot access the Internet, call your cable provider for help.